Cloud FP&A Software Comparison

-The other four solutions offer excellent professional services support that is happy to adjust their models towards the customer original model for a fee.
+All of the other Financial planning and analysis solutions offer excellent professional services support that is happy to adjust their models towards the customer's original model for a fee.
 Additionally, most customers are asked to adapt to the vendor model at the risk of losing the intellectual property that they amassed over the years.

 Regardless of how dynamic, powerful, or beautiful vendor analytics or insights modules are, at the end of the day, in any management or board meeting the CFO always presents results using a good old-fashioned Powerpoint.
 Classic.

-When it comes to reporting, these three are left far behind as they don’t deliver a meaningful reporting solution.
-Rather, they all recommend that their customers use their generic webbased dashboard for reporting.
+When it comes to reporting, these three; Jedox, Adaptive Insights, and Prophix are left far behind as they don’t deliver a meaningful reporting solution.
+Rather, they all recommend that their customers use their generic web-based dashboard for reporting.

 When we started this comparison report, we had no clue what the results would look like.
 In a market that is dominated by giants, we did not expect a fairly young and small company to be able to compete with them.
 Some of us even thought adding such small companies to the comparison would be a waste of time.

 No surprise here.
-Adaptive Insights, the most familiar brand in this market, is definitely the choice for organizations looking for a well-known product with a strong backer (Workday).
-Adaptive has managed to develop a solid, web-based solution that just does what needs to be done.
+Workday (Adaptive Insights), the most familiar brand in this market, is definitely the choice for organizations looking for a well-known product with a strong backer.
+Workday (Adaptive Insights) has managed to develop a solid, web-based solution that just does what needs to be done.

 We can only hope the acquisition of the company won’t damage the positive trend the company has witnessed in recent years.